 At the beginning of the 1960s, the Ministry of Housing and the Haifa Municipality decided to evacuate the city’s deprived neighborhoods.
 In 1962, the Shakmona company began the evacuation process—in the framework of which, over the following ten years, 1878 families were evacuated from Wadi Salib and most of the houses were destroyed, except for a handful of large houses that while rescued for their size, were sealed to prevent the invasion of North African residents who in the meantime had been relocated to housing projects and who strived to return to their homes in Wadi Salib.

-Not only was this specific attempt to reduce the population’s distress unsatisfactory, it also did not present a solution to the challenging issue of the “integration of exiles” and the possibility of cultural pluralism in the Israeli society:
+Not only was this specific attempt to reduce the population’s distress unsatisfactory, it also did not present a solution to the challenging issue of the “integration of exiles” and the possibility of cultural pluralism in the Israeli society13:

 As long as the Mizrachi Jews, who were directed toward or invaded the “abandoned” dwellings, served the needs of the state, they remained in place.
 However, settlers in the process of colonialization have stipulated and unstable rights, as long as they are needed, when the frontier is near and the natives threaten.
 When the frontier becomes an attractive center of the Jewish city, the honeyed trap of colonialization stops, and those who enjoyed it in its margins can be expelled.
-In other words, not the residents of Ramat Aviv and Talbiya, but the residents of Wadi Salib and Kfar Shalem.
+In other words, not the residents of Ramat Aviv and Talbiya, but the residents of Wadi Salib and Kfar Shalem.16